MehranZdi/Image_Denoising/README.md

 ```
 ### A function for decoder part
 This function does whatever I explained above about decoder part. above functions is called by the following function.
-If you have paid attention, you figured out that in the last row in decoder part, there is just one convolutional layer.
-I took care of that with a flag named conv_blocks which is True or False.
-So conv_blocks variable in decoder function is for what I said.
+If you have paid attention, you figured out in the last row in decoder part, there is just one convolutional layer.
+I took care of that with a **flag** named conv_blocks which can be True or False.
+So _conv_blocks_ variable in decoder function is for what I said.

 ```python
 def decoder(conv, skip, block_size, n_filters, kernel_size, conv_blocks):